 This amazing 3 Ingredient Oil Spray from Daily Health Post is so easy to make yourself and you simply spray it on your feet 10 minutes before you go to bed.
 You won’t believe what a difference it will make!

 You need just 3 essential oils – Chamomile Essential Oil, Lavender Essential Oil and Magnesium Oil.

-Just mix the 3 oils together in a spray glass bottle using the quantities above, cover and shake the bottle to mix them up.
-You’ll also love learning how to make your own Essential Oils at home with our easy recipes.
-They’ll also save you lots of dollars and will make great gifts for family and friends.
+Just mix the 3 oils together in a spray glass bottle using the quantities above, cover, and shake the bottle to mix them up.

 Knowing which foods are naturally rich in Magnesium can make a huge difference to your health and lifestyle.
-Dark leafy greens, Nuts, Seeds, Beets and Fish are an excellent source.
-You’ll be pleased to know that Dark Chocolate is too – so you don’t have to feel guilty!
+Dark leafy greens, Nuts, Seeds, Beets, and Fish are an excellent source.
+You’ll be pleased to know that Dark Chocolate is too.

-How you sleep and the amount and type of sleep have a major impact on your health and immune system, as well as your energy levels and how you cope with daily life.
+How you sleep, the amount and type of sleep have a major impact on your health and immune system.
+Your energy levels are also hugely dependant on you getting sufficient z’s!

-The timing of sleeping hours for a baby also has an effect – there’s quite a substantial difference between whether it’s a daytime sleep or a nighttime sleep.
+The timing of sleeping hours for a baby also has an effect – there’s quite a substantial difference between whether it’s a daytime sleep or at night.

 Babies need their beauty sleep and proper naps too!
 This handy chart shows how many naps and the length of naps needed for your little one, up to the age of 12 months old.

 Pregnancy Sleep Guide

 This guide will come in handy for those that are pregnant.
 It shows the amount of sleep you need.
 Be sure to Pin for future reference.